DominikCGI/3AM-Tree-Normal-Thief/README.md

     Click “Transfer Normals”.

-That’s it—your tree now has beautifully blended normals.
+That’s it.
+Your tree now has beautifully blended normals.

-🔍 How It Works (Tech Summary)
+How It Works (Tech Summary)

     Builds a KD-tree of triangle centers from the source object.